designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 itself.
 The key insight is that a judgement made by the brain can be
 _antedated_: its content given a earlier “postmark” which retroactively splices it into an unfolding account of what happened.
-If new data arrives which contradicts an earlier working hypothesis ("there is a green spot moving southeast"), the brain's interpretation of past events can be updated into a new best fit for the total stimulus received thus far.
+If new data arrive which contradict an earlier working hypothesis ("there is a green spot moving southeast"), the brain's interpretation of past events can be updated into a new best fit for the total stimulus received thus far.
 In this case, the problematic datum is the arrival of the first blue spot.
 Given that the new datum is consistent with inference to a moving spot, a reasonable hypothesis is that the spot changes colour at its inferred location in "interpolation space".

 By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation, so that as